William Hare, 3rd Earl of Listowel: Background

-Listowel was the eldest son of William Hare, 2nd Earl of Listowel, and Maria Augusta, widow of George Wyndham of Cromer Hall, Norfolk, and second daughter of Vice-Admiral of William Windham (formerly Lukin of Felbrigge Hall).
-He was educated at Eton before gaining a commission as a lieutenant in the Scots Fusiliers Guards.
+Listowel was the eldest son of William Hare, 2nd Earl of Listowel of Convamore House, Ballyhooly, County Cork, and Maria Augusta, widow of George Wyndham of Cromer Hall, Norfolk, and second daughter of Vice-Admiral William Lukin Windham of Felbrigg Hall.
+He was educated at Eton before gaining a commission as a lieutenant in the Scots Fusiliers Guards in 1852.

+Listowel owned 35,000 acres, with 30,000 in County Kerry and 5,000 in County Cork.

 Military career

-He served with his regiment during the Crimean War (1854-6).
-At the Battle of Alma he was wounded on 30 September 1854, and was invalided out to England by ship.
+Listowel served with his regiment during the Crimean War (1854–1856).
+On 30 September 1854 at the Battle of Alma he was wounded and was invalided out to England by ship.

 Political career

 In the 1855 general election he stood for the Liberal party in County Cork.
 He succeeded his father in the earldom in 1856 but as this was an Irish peerage it did not entitle him to a seat in the House of Lords.
 On 8 December 1869 he was created Baron Hare, of Convamore in the County of Cork, in the Peerage of the United Kingdom, which gave him the immediate right to sit in the House of Lords.
-In 1873 he was appointed to Knight of the Order of St Patrick.
+In 1873 he was appointed Knight of the Order of St Patrick.

 Lord Listowel later served as a Lord-in-waiting (government whip in the House of Lords) from May to September 1880, this was at the beginning of the second Liberal administration of William Ewart Gladstone, but was informed that the royal household was not an hereditary sinecure.
 However he was appointed to the largely ceremonial post of Vice-admiral of Munster.